VirologyCharite/Fabian-SNP-analysis/README.md

 # Fabian-group-SNP

-## group_heterogeneous_sequences.py

-(written for Fabian, so that he can access which sequences within an slignment have the same SNP at one index at a time.)
+written for Fabian, so that he can asess which SNPs in a given sequence alignment are common to which group of sequences within the alignment.
+This is checked one index at a time.

+# Need to have
+- dark-matter (`pip install dark-matter`)